konmik/satellite/README.md

 We also have `MissionControlCenter` - this is our land base inside of fragment/activity which manages all the cosmic stuff and guarantees that the mission will be completed despite of any lifecycle events.
-`MissionControlCenter` is the only thing that we need persist within the activity state bundle.
+`MissionControlCenter` is the only thing that we need to persist within the activity state bundle.
-In implements `Parcelable` interface, so this is trivial.
+It implements `Parcelable` interface, so this is a trivial task.
 [MissionControlCenter](https://github.com/konmik/satellite/blob/master/satellite/src/main/java/satellite/MissionControlCenter.java)

 For every launch we need to provide a "mission statement".
 This means that we supply a `Bundle` with arguments for the launch.